 Difference between a checksheet response and a permit revision

 The process on this page describes corrections in response to a checksheet.
-This process is for a permit under review not yet issued.
+This process is for a permit under review and not yet issued.

 Revisions are for permits that have been approved and issued.
 The permit review process page has more information about permit revisions.

 Step 1.
 Make sure all the reviews are complete

 Each permit is reviewed by different groups such as Planning and Zoning and Life Safety.
 All review groups must complete their review before an applicant can submit corrections.
 When a checksheet has been issued an email notification will be sent to the applicant on file, only.
 Please add portlandoregon.gov to your safe senders list to make sure you don't miss any emails about your application.

 To find out if reviews are complete, check Portland Maps using a permit or application number.
 If a review is complete the activity status line will read approved, not required, or checksheet.
 If a review is not complete the activity status line will read open or corr rec'd.